 If you have a female cockatiel, you should know that there are certain environmental factors that can make it more likely that your bird will go into breeding mode.
 One example is pair bonding.
 In order to mate, a female cockatiel must be bonded with a male cockatiel.
 However, sometimes they bond inappropriately with objects in their environment such as a toy, stuffed animal, or even their own reflection in the mirror.
 Other birds can also influence your cockatiel’s reproductive instincts; if you have two females and one begins to lay eggs, it could stimulate your other bird to begin the reproductive cycle.

-Possible Health Complications Associated With Egg Laying
+The 3 Possible Health Complications Associated With Egg Laying

 Just like in humans, there are certain risks associated with reproduction in birds.
 If you think your cockatiel may be experiencing one of the following problems, don’t hesitate to contact your veterinarian.